miamiww/hugoBlog/content/post/100days/Day-45.md

 categories = ["100 days"]
 +++

 Another day another search.
 Today I found a shared search for "emule".
 "What's an emule?"
-I asked myself, and dove into the search.
+I asked myself, and dove in.

 ## An eMule on 87.216.176.220
 [eMule](https://en.wikipedia.org/wiki/EMule) is an "electronic mule", duh.
 It's a kind of peer to peer software, different from bittorent, but I'm not sure exactly how.
 Every explanation I've found on how it works is a bit over my head, or at least over my attention span.
 It seemed like eMule was mostly popular in Europe, and I picked a result in Spain with eMule running on port 8000.